jwjacobson/gfetch-cli/terms_of_service.md

 ## 5. Privacy and Data Handling

 ### 5.1 Data Access
-GFetch requires read-only access to your Gmail account to function.
+Gfetch requires read-only access to your Gmail account to function.
 The Application will only access email data that you explicitly choose to download.

 ### 5.2 Data Storage
 All downloaded data is stored locally on your device.
-GFetch does not transmit, store, or process your data on any external servers.
+Gfetch does not transmit, store, or process your data on any external servers.

 ### 5.3 Data Security
 You are responsible for the security of downloaded emails stored on your device.
 We recommend using appropriate security measures such as device encryption and access controls.

 ## 6. Google API Services

-GFetch uses Google API Services to access Gmail data.
+Gfetch uses Google API Services to access Gmail data.
 By using this Application, you also agree to be bound by:
 - [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy)
 - [Google Terms of Service](https://policies.google.com/terms)

 ## 7. Open Source License

-GFetch is distributed under the GNU General Public License v3.0.
+Gfetch is distributed under the GNU General Public License v3.0.
 This means:
 - The software is provided free of charge
 - You can modify and redistribute the software under the same license
 - The source code is publicly available